 25. Glow Sticks (these are great to wear as bracelets too)

 27. Socks (just have each child bring in 4 mismatched socks)

 28. Rubber bracelets or rings

-Grab a ruler and have the kids take measurements while they sort these items.
-You can also have them arrange each item from shortest to longest once they are measured.
+Grab a ruler and have kids take measurements while they sort these items.
+You can also have kids arrange each item from shortest to longest once they are measured.

 31. Old keys

 For more hands-on measurement activities: 10 Math Tools for Learning Measurement

 100th Day of School Activity: Sorting Items by Type

 There will be a variety of ways to sort the following items.

 - Batteries can be sorted by type of size,